HITECHCRIME/HC_OVERVIEW/README.md

 "Our lives are constructed around stories that we tell each other and ourselves, about the complex things that happen to us everyday.
 We strip away the extraneous details and condense experiences into simplified narratives.
 So that we can store important information in a way that's easier to remember, when we need to remember it.
 These stories form our understanding and our memory of the world, and of the people we interact with.
 When we connect what we learn from each of these episodic narratives in our own memories, important life lessons emerge.
 Guiding the way we behave and the way we live within our society.
 As we experience our own life stories, the things that happen to us have an emotional impact.
 If someone's nice to us, we feel welcome.
 We laugh when something's funny, we cry when something's sad, and we get angry when we feel something's unjust."

+"Emotions serve as a powerful mechanism to help us connect appropriate parts of the different stories together to learn our life lessons.
+Even though the specific details of each of our own stories are different, all humans share common emotional responses.
+So, emotions can be used as a hook by storytellers to engage a very diverse audience in a narrative, no matter how different they are in terms of their language, culture, or experience.
+Emotional response can also be a common touch point that storytellers can use, to help communicate very important messages to others in a condensed format.
+By connecting complex ideas to emotions, an audience can relate life lessons in a story to their own memories, emotions and in a way that's personally meaningful for them.
+They can integrate the new message with their own experience and we can learn from it."

+Without some kind of personal relevance, any story will hold little interest to a value for any audience.

+In this way, every story is about the different challenges, struggles and experiences that we all have to go through.
+All stories are about the transformation of the status of their characters from their original state to a more enlightened, wiser position through some sort of trial or test.

 Hero's Journey.
 The audience is the hero.

 # Narrative Arcs for Hitech Crime
 - think of turning these into main pieces of albums (meaning turn these below into EP as well)